memfault/interrupt/_posts/2023-11-08-device-reliability-metrics.md

 - [Average battery life]({% post_url 2023-07-26-monitoring-battery-life %})
 - Percentage of time the watch was connected via Bluetooth to the phone (we’d often have connectivity regressions!)

 The easiest metric to improve upon was the average time between crashes since we had a pretty slick diagnostics system akin to Memfault’s product offering.
-Internally, at Memfault, we’ve been calling the various metrics related to crashes “Crashiness,” so without further ado, let’s dig into some Crashiness metrics.
+Internally, at Memfault, we’ve been calling the various metrics related to crashes **Stability Metrics**, and crash free hours as **Stable Hours**, which we have found to be better understood by our customers.

+Let’s dig into some Stability metrics.

 > This article primarily talks about crashes.
 If you'd like to track other failures, read up on how you might [adjust these metrics](#non-crash-failures) to work for you.

-## Crashiness Metrics
+## Stability Metrics

 In an ideal world, the firmware on a device never crashes.
 This is only realistic for some modern firmware operating on even the most basic MCUs, especially since we keep writing in C, which lacks robust compile-time checks and memory safety features.
 The best we have is [offensive programming practices]({% post_url 2020-12-15-defensive-and-offensive-programming %}) and liberal usage of [asserts]({% post_url 2019-11-05-asserts-in-embedded-systems %}).

 With this acknowledged, we need a way to measure how often our devices crash in the field.
 Sounds simple!
 I only wish it was.
 To compare the different metrics we can collect on the device and compute in a data warehouse, we’ll develop a few criteria.

-We want to collect a crashiness metric that:
+We want to collect a stability metric that:

 - **Can quickly assess the reliability of a group of devices:** We want to get a signal from a metric within hours and days after releasing a new firmware version, not wait weeks or months.
 We also want to compare this metric with previous firmware releases to determine whether there is a regression.
 - **Handles expected vs unexpected reboots:** We want to be able to separate crashes from user shutdowns or the battery being depleted.